 Web Search Results for "pollination"

-Pollination, transfer of pollen grains from the stamens, the flower parts that produce them, to the ovule-bearing organs or to the ovules (seed precursors) themselves.
+Pollination is the transfer of pollen grains from the male stamens to the ovule-bearing organs or to the ovules (seed precursors) themselves.
 As a prerequisite for fertilization, pollination is essential to the production of fruit and seed crops.

 Pollination - Wikipedia